microsoft/Cloud-for-Financial-Services---samples/intelligent-appointment/README.md

 ## File structures

-The package divides into two main directories:
+The Starter kit package includes two main directories:

-1. `/appointment-starter-kit` - contains the code of the Intelligent Appointments Starter Kit, which will give you the wizard component for the UI experience, the services to communicate with your environment.
+1. `/appointment-starter-kit` - Contains the code of the Starter kit, which provides you with the wizard component for the user experience, and the services to communicate with your environment.
-2. `/demo-web-app` - contains examples of demo web app with the starter kit embedded, and a sample Azure function to demonstrate as the web app gateway.
+2. `/demo-web-app` - Contains examples of the demo web app with the Starter kit embedded, and a sample Azure function to demonstrate as the web app gateway.
-   * `/src` - this directory contains the demo web app code with the starter kit embedded.
+   * `/src` - Contains the demo web app code with the Starter kit embedded.
-   * `/api` - contains the sample code for Azure Serverless Function, acting as the app gateway to establish the secured connection to your Intelligent Appointment Environment.
+   * `/api` - Contains the sample code for an Azure Serverless function, which acts as the app gateway to establish a secured connection to your Intelligent appointments environment.

 ## Getting started